Manchester United F.C. 1–6 Manchester City F.C.: Balotelli's "Why always me?" shirt

 In the 22nd minute of the game, after scoring his first goal of the match, City's striker Mario Balotelli celebrated the goal by pulling his T-shirt over his head and revealing to the world the message "Why Always Me?" printed on his undershirt.
 Balotelli signed for City on 13 August 2010, concluding his experience at Inter Milan.
 After his move, rumours began to spread about his character, portraying the newly acquired striker as a "bad boy", but he denied most of the rumours about his personal life.

 In response to all the newspapers blaming him for his actions and lifestyle, particularly an incident on 21 October 2011, when a firework ignited the curtains causing his house to almost burst into flames, Balotelli decided to print a message on his undershirt and to reveal it during the derby.
 As he said in an interview with The Guardian: "No, it was to all the people that just talking bad about me and say stuff not nice about me … And they [the journalists] don't know me so just asking why always me, like, why always me?".
 The T-shirt was printed by Les Chapman, a former football player and City's kit man at the time.
 As he explained, the T-shirt idea came from Balotelli himself: the phrase was born in a moment of inspiration from the Italian striker.

 Balotelli used the slogan just one more time, on 18 May 2013, in one of his tweets, in response to the interview conducted by CNN regarding his transfer to AC Milan, even if he considers it one of the biggest mistakes of his career.
 "Why Always Me" was also used as the title for a 2013 biography of Balotelli written by Frank Worrall.

+In 2023 whilst appearing as a guest on Ian Wright's podcast Wrighty's House, Oasis frontman and City fan Noel Gallagher recalled asking Balotelli for the shirt, who although agreeing sent him a different top.
+Gallagher stated "So I've Googled the actual shirt and it's not the actual shirt!
+So I've called the kitman who I know and said, 'Is this the real shirt?' and he said, 'No, he was so embarrassed that he offered it to you that I've just made one up for you.'
+And I said, 'But it’s not even a real f**king question mark!'
+I still got it framed at home though.”